 The main course is perhaps the most unusual course – in the West that is – as her Gaeng Hung Lay curry is perhaps one of the most iconic dishes in Northern Thailand, despite the original recipe coming from Myanmar.
 This spectacular blend of pork belly and ribs, stewed in a fusion of herbs and spices, is arguably one of Thailand’s tastiest dishes, thanks to the tenderness of the meat which just melts in your mouth and the accompanying rich, aromatic sauce.
 This dish is definitely a crowd pleaser, and Liz certainly does it justice.

 For dessert, Liz serves fried banana fritters, delicately coated in shredded coconut and sesame seeds.
 Whilst this may not be the healthiest post-dinner option, it’s certainly worth the calories – especially when served with a generous portion of vanilla ice cream!

-If you are interested in booking one of Thai Together’s upcoming events, ‘Like’ and keep an eye out on their Facebook page for more tasty dinners like this!
+If you are interested in experiencing Thai cuisine in Barcelona and booking one of Thai Together’s upcoming events, ‘Like’ and keep an eye out on their Facebook page for more tasty dinners like this!